China Virus Death Toll Nears 1,400, Six Health Workers Among Victims - UrduPoint

 The WHO said the numbers included cases going back weeks.

-The sharp one-day increase "does not represent a significant change in the trajectory of the outbreak," said Michael Ryan, head of WHO's health emergencies programme.
+The sharp one-day increase "does not represent a significant change in the trajectory of the outbreak," said Ryan.

 The move will ensure patients get treated as early as possible, instead of having to wait for laboratory tests, health officials said.